S4qib/Discord-Bot-Installer-Script/README.md

 # Current Bots

-Dorito Bot and Red Bot
+Dorito Bot, Red Bot, Evo Bot and Atlanta Bot

 # Bots planning to be added

-Nadeko Bot, Discord.py Template, Discord.js Template, Evobot
+Nadeko Bot & User suggestions!

 # Have any suggestions for a bot?